-Academic Content: A 1 To demonstrate understanding of major political, cultural and social systems and different historical periods.
+Academic Content: A 1 To demonstrate understanding of major political, cultural, religious, social and economic systems of the medieval period.
 A2 To develop an awareness of continuity and change over an extended time-span. А3 To show awareness of historiographic argument.
+A 4 To demonstrate understanding of the legacy of the medieval period.

-Disciplinary Skills - able to: В1 To demonstrate familiarity with bibliographic skills relevant to historical studies, including accurate citation of sources and consistent use of scholarly conventions. В2 To demonstrate research skills including the gathering together of relevant research materials. В3 To show evidence of effective communication skills, both orally and in written assignments, participate in group discussions. В4 To understand the significance of different historiographical approaches. В5 To demonstrate the ability to work independently and to manage time effectively.
+Disciplinary Skills - able to: B1 To demonstrate familiarity with bibliographic skills relevant to historical studies, including accurate citation of sources and consistent use of scholarly conventions.
+B2 To demonstrate research skills including the gathering together of relevant research materials. В3 To show evidence of effective communication skills, both orally and in written assignments, participate in group discussions. В4 To understand the significance of different historiographical approaches. В5 To demonstrate the ability to work independently and to manage time effectively.

-Attributes: C1 To acquire a robust and detailed knowledge of at least one other historical period and its primary sources.
-C2 To appreciate the need to identify continuity and change and an ability to analyse elements of continuity and change. С3 To show awareness of the significance of historical research within the wider discipline and evaluated the significance of research.
+Attrib butes: C1 To acquire a robust and detailed knowledge of the medieval historical period and its primary sources.
+C2 To appreciate the need to identify continuity and change and an ability to analyse elements of continuity and change.